jehna/thejunkland.com/content/blog/howtoget.md

 else window.addEventListener('load', cb);
 ```

-To get the wanted result result, we have to inline a subset of the CSS (I
+To get the wanted result, we have to inline a subset of the CSS (I
 inlined the loader part) and lazy-load the rest of the CSS.
 I used a simple
 `grunt-contrib-replace` plugin to do the dirty job.
 Deploy, fire up PageSpeed
 and see how we did: